stijnschut/spotify-on-repeat-sync/README.md

 # Spotify On Repeat Sync

-Combines everyone's "songs you love right now" into one (or more) shared playlist(s), automatically, refreshed every day.
-Runs as a standalone script on your Synology via Task Scheduler.
+Combines everyone's "songs you love right now" into one (or more) shared playlist(s), automatically.
+Runs as a standalone script on your computer or NAS.

 > **Important - why "top tracks" instead of "On Repeat"?** Since Spotify's February 2026 API changes, no app can read the contents of any of Spotify's own algorithmic playlists anymore (On Repeat, Discover Weekly, Release Radar, Daily Mixes) - not even the account owner.
 That's a deliberate, permanent restriction on Spotify's side, not something we can work around.
 Instead, this project uses `/me/top/tracks` with `time_range=short_term` (~last 4 weeks) - Spotify's own "top tracks" endpoint, which does still work and is the closest available stand-in for On Repeat.